Skip to Content

 Spread the love

-Tomatoes are probably the most commonly grown backyard vegetable (or are they a fruit?).
-There is nothing better than a sun warmed, fresh from the vine tomato – the taste and texture blows away anything that comes from the grocery store!
-Additionally there are SO MANY varieties of tomatoes that you simply can not find in stores.
-Tomatoes are also fairly easy to grow – put them in a sunny spot, water deeply every couple days, and away they go.
+Growing your own opens up SO MANY varieties of tomatoes that you simply can not find in stores.
+Tomatoes are fairly easy to grow – put them in a sunny spot, give them room to breathe, water deeply every couple of days, and away they go.
 Want to really kick your tomato harvest into high gear this year?
 Read on for our 8 simple tips for a huge tomato harvest and then start researching canning recipes for your delicious bumper tomato harvest!

-Top tips for huge tomato harvest1) Get your tomato seeds started early.
+Get your tomato seeds started early

-2) Choose the right location.
 Tomatoes ideally need 6-7 hours of sunlight and prefer not to be crowded.
 Leave plenty of room around the plants so air can circulate to prevent fungal & bacterial diseases.
 Tomatoes prefer rich soil.
 A week or so before transplant, till some aged manure or compost into the soil.

 top tips for a huge tomato harvest!